 This will never work on PythonAnywhere.
 You run / restart your server on

-PythonAnywhere using the "reload" button on your Web
+PythonAnywhere using the "reload" button on your Web tab.
+So

-and then reload the application in the PythonAnywhere web UI.
+check and then reload the application in the PythonAnywhere web UI.

 At this point, we are going to add the polls application from the first Django tutorial.
 The instructions below are specialized on how to do the first tutorial specifically on PythonAnywhere.

-application.
+First create the polls application.
 A Django "project" is contains multiple Django "applications".

-application is the first of several that we will build in this course.
+The polls application is the first of several that we will build in this course.
 Each application

-will be stored in its own folder under mysite
+will be stored in its own folder under mysite.

 cd ~/django_projects/mysite